Göttingen Campus Postdoc Committee

 - gaining a better understanding of how large organisations work

-- opportunities to be more involved in the running of the University and Campus and meet senior staff
+- opportunities to be more involved in the running of the University and Campus, and getting to meet senior staff

 - acquiring transferable skills which are sought by many employers and can go on your CV

-We welcome all applications andare keen to increase the diversity (e.g., geographical location across the Campus, variety of disciplines, backgrounds and origins) to enhance the committee’s representativeness of postdocs carrying out research across the Göttingen Campus.
+We welcome all applications and are keen to increase the diversity (including geographical location across the Campus, variety of disciplines, backgrounds and origins) to enhance the representativeness of the committee.
 We aim for balanced representation of Postdocs in the committee and all genders are welcome.

 The application process is quick and easy: simply send a short CV and an email briefly explaining why you would like to join the Committee to Melissa Sollich, the Postdoc Coordinator.
-This will be considered by the committee to ensure a good fit, to complement the expertise of the existing membership and contribute towards representing postdocs of the Göttingen Campus.
-Contact any of the current committee members for a chat or meet us at one of our socials to find out more.
+This will be considered by the committee to ensure a good fit.
+Contact any of the current committee members for a chat or meet us at the upcoming social events to find out more.

-We use the term ‘Postdoc’ in the broad sense of ‘early career researcher’ – a doctorate holder, a significant part of whose job is to carry out professional research (often together with teaching or clinical work etc), and who has a time-limited contract or fellowship.
+We use the term ‘Postdoc’ in the broad sense of ‘early career researcher’ – a doctorate holder who conducts professional research with a time-limited contract or fellowship.
 If you fit this definition, even if you do not usually see yourself as a Postdoc, feel free to apply!
 We are looking for diverse perspectives.

 Linh Dang